ivans-innovation-lab/my-company-documentation/chapter3/infrastructure-as-code/private-cloud.md

 ## Private cloud

-This scenario will guide you through installing an instance of Jenkins, Artifactory and Pivotal Cloud Foundry on your system.
-For this purposes we will use Docker to run Jenkins and Artifactory.
+Jenkins, Artifactory and Pivotal Cloud Foundry are on our system.
+We will use Docker to run Jenkins and Artifactory.

 * **Jenkins** is the open source continuous integration server
 * **Artifactory** is the open source maven repository